mturk/svcbatch/README.md

 Command line option value can be either the rest of the command option or the entire next argument.

-In case it is the rest of the command option, the character after the option must be **:** character followed by the option value.
+In case the value is the rest of the command option, the command switch must be **/** and the character after the option must be **:** character, followed by the actual option value.

 For example: